 After breakfast meet your guide to being exploring this historic and charming World Heritage Town.
 Begin exploring one of the most popular of temples – Wat Xieng Thong.
 This 500 year old temple is exquisite and is the best example of the classic Luang Prabang style.
 Close by are other astounding temples, such as Wat Mai.
 Continue to wander up the peninsula, stopping at temples and other sites as you wish.
-Stop for lunch hosted by a local family.
+Enjoy lunch hosted by a local family.

 After lunch visit the National Museum, which is the former Royal Palace.
 Overlooking the palace is Phousi Mountain.
 It is said that those who do not climb the 328 steps up have not really made it to the city.
 Venture up the hill and be rewarded with remarkable views of the area.
 Last stop for today is the Living Crafts Centre, a place where you can learn about textiles and meet the weavers who help keep these traditions alive.